|About Broken leg signs Immediate first aid Treatment Home care|

 Your veterinarian will perform an x-ray to check for breakage and assess the extent of the damage.

-Once at home, your cat will need to be confined to a small area while he recuperates.
-Climbing and jumping should be avoided at this time.
-A quiet room is one option, or if necessary, a crate with a bed, litter tray, and food/water bowls.
+Confine the cat to a small area during recovery and do not let him climb or jump.
+A quiet room or if necessary, a crate with a bed, litter tray, and food/water bowls.